 A state-of-the-art indoor climbing gym at 32nd & Yale, Climb Tulsa features two floors of climbing walls and the tallest (and longest!) indoor slack line – think tightrope – in the U.S. This 17,000-square foot facility has close to 20,000-square feet of vertical climbing walls and is one of the largest climbing gyms in the country.
 You don’t have to be an expert to participate.
 Beginners are welcome, and the climbing routes are color-coded and graded.
 Climb Tulsa is open seven days a week and offers gear rental, classes, private coaching and day passes.
 For additional details, visit www.climbtulsa.com.

-Shuffles is a relatively new addition to the Tulsa Arts District.
+Shuffles is located in the Archer Building in the Tulsa Arts District.
 A café with a full service restaurant, Shuffles also features coffee, adult beverages, and a separate milkshake menu.
 A fee of $6 per person provides unlimited access to over 700 board games – from the classics to contemporary favorites.
 Prices are higher at “peak” hours on Friday and Saturday evenings.
 There are even “navigators” on site to guide your game selections. www.shufflestulsa.com

 With escape rooms like The Escape Tulsa, The Safe House and Eleventh Hour Enigma, participants play detective, using clues to solve puzzles and challenges in order to escape from a “locked” room before time runs out.
 Each room has a different setting and a different story.
 It’s an immersive, collaborative and interactive experience set against elaborately decorated and themed rooms.
 Most of the escape rooms allow kids of all ages to participate, as long as there is an adult with the group.
 Pricing varies from a flat fee for up to a certain number of players per room to a fee for each participant.